vrk-kpa/suomifi-ui-components/README.md

 - If using TypeScript, version 3.5 or above is required.

-- In case TypeScript is used and skipLibCheck compiler option is set to false, also typings for [react], [styled-components] and [warning] are required.
+- In case TypeScript is used and skipLibCheck compiler option is set to false, also typings for [react](https://www.npmjs.com/package/@types/react), [react-dom](https://www.npmjs.com/package/@types/react-dom), [styled-components](https://www.npmjs.com/package/@types/styled-components/v/4.1.8) and [warning](https://www.npmjs.com/package/@types/warning) are required.
 Typings for styled-components has to be exact version 4.1.8 (later versions have an open issue for including conflicting typings for react-native).

 ```bash
 yarn add @types/styled-components@4.1.8 @types/warning